 - Watch fun Irish movies for kids.

-- Do these fun Crafts for St Patrick’s day (great for a group project!).
+- Do fun crafts for St Patrick’s day like painting wooden four leaf clovers (great for an easy group project!).

 How do you explain St Patrick’s Day to a child?

 Wondering how do you explain St Patrick’s Day, what’s the purpose of St Patrick’s Day, and what’s the real story of St. Patrick?

 What is St Patrick’s Day and why do we celebrate it?